-Binding caveat: make sure that some of the colors relate to each other (i.e. there is blue in both prints/stripes/Tattersall) AND some of those colors also relate to the overall color scheme in the room.
+BINDING CAVEAT: make sure that some of the colors relate to each other (i.e. there is blue in both prints/stripes/Tattersall) AND some of those colors also relate to the overall color scheme in the room.

-Oh and by the way, stop compulsively matching colors.
+By the way, stop compulsively matching colors

-“Don’t put large furniture in a small space.”
+bad design rule #8.
+Don’t put large furniture in a small room

-What actually works well are a few well edited pieces of larger furniture with just a few smaller pieces (as needed only!).
-Your room will feel grounded.
-And by mixing up sizes, you create more interest because of an increased sense of dimensions.
+What actually works well are a few well edited pieces of larger furniture with just a few smaller pieces, as needed.
+Your room will feel grounded but not overfull.
+In addition, by mixing up sizes, you create more interest because of the varying dimensions.